epam-mobile-lab/maskara/README.md

 `MaskedTextEditor` incapsulates all the details of editing the text field being controlled by mask.
 It does not depend on any UI framework, but it has interface which is suited for integration with UIKit (at the moment).

 ### MaskedTextField class
-`MaskedTextField: UITextField` contains an instance of `MaskedTextEditor` and supports strightforward interface for editing and getting data.
+`MaskedTextField: UITextField` contains an instance of `MaskedTextEditor` and supports masked text editing, copying, pasting and cutting.
 Please refer the example included for the details.

 ## Roadmap